 Lend with a P2P platform that helps make tax season easy

 At MyConstant, we know peer to peer lending is taxable and we want to help you earn the right way.
-We provide an easily downloadable spreadsheet with all your tax info from our site.
-Our staff are also available to help you out 24/7.
+We provide an IRS 1099-INT filled out for all customers and our staff are available to help you out 24/7.